elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 A software engineering organization, in its simplest definition, represents a collective of software engineers assembled and coordinated to deliver valuable, functional solutions for a shared purpose.
 Constructing software engineering solutions is intricate, but the exercise of organizing humans to achieve a common is an even greater challenge.
 This challenge becomes even more complex with the growth of the team in the pursuit more ambitious objectives.
 The effective organization is the one that successfully manages to pull off this intricate orchestration at every stage during its existence.

 An effective organization is like an explorer ship:

-Has a North Star that illuminates a distinct and clear purpose Operates with an unyielding set of values and guiding principles to survive rough waters Leverages a strategy as a map, which updates along its journey Defines and follows policies, processes, and structures that support their quest Continuously measures and verifies their position in their journey Uses tools on every aspect of their voyage, from navigation to preventing mutiny
+- Has a North Star that illuminates a distinct and clear purpose.
+- Operates with an unyielding set of values and guiding principles to survive rough waters.
+- Leverages a strategy as a map, which updates along its journey.
+- Defines and follows policies, processes, and structures that support their quest.
+- Continuously measures and verifies their position in their journey.
+- Uses tools on every aspect of their voyage, from navigation to preventing mutiny.

 In more traditional corporate language, an organization must have:

-- Mision: What it does
+- **Mision:** What it does
-- Vision: What it aspires
+- **Vision:** What it aspires
-- Purpose: Why it does it
+- **Purpose:** Why it does it
-- Values: How it does it (philosophically)
+- **Values:** How it does it (philosophically)
-- Strategy: The plan to achieve it
+- **Strategy:** The plan to achieve it
-- Processes: How it does it (operationally)
+- **Processes:** How it does it (operationally)
-- Policies: Rules to follow there
+- **Policies:** Rules to follow there
-- Structures: How it organizes itself
+- **Structures:** How it organizes itself
-- Tools: What it does it with
+- **Tools:** What it does it with
-- Examination/Scrutiny/Inspection: How it measures it is on the right track
+- **Introspection:** How it measures it is on the right track

 ### Mission, Vision, and Purpose

 Mission, vision, and purpose are three important concepts that define an organization.
 They are often used interchangeably, but they have subtle differences.

-Mission is what the organization does and whom it serves.
-It is the organization's reason for being.
-For example, the mission of Google is to "organize the world's information and make it universally accessible and useful."
+- **Mission** is what the organization does and whom it serves.
+It is the organization's reason for being.<br>

-Vision is what the organization wants to achieve in the future.
-It is a long-term goal that inspires and motivates the organization.
-For example, the vision of Google is to "be the most trusted information organizer and make it universally accessible and useful."
+- **Vision** is what the organization wants to achieve in the future.
+It is a long-term goal that inspires and motivates the organization.<br>

-Purpose is why the organization exists.
+- **Purpose** is why the organization exists.
 It is the organization's core values and beliefs.
 It is what drives the organization to achieve its mission and vision.
-For example, the purpose of Google is to "make the world better by organizing the world's information and making it universally accessible and useful."
-All three concepts are important for success.
-The mission provides focus and direction.
-The vision inspires and motivates.
-The purpose provides meaning and value.

-- Mission is the compass that guides the organization.
-- Vision is the lighthouse that the organization is sailing towards.
-- Purpose is the fuel that keeps the organization moving forward.